acp-lab/acplab-web/content/journal/li-2024-rotortm/index.md

 ---
-title: 'RotorTM: A flexible simulator for aerial transportation and manipulation'
+title: 'RotorTM: A Flexible Simulator for Aerial Transportation and Manipulation'
 authors:
 - Guanrui Li
 - Xinyang Liu